sine2pi/Force-Directed-Transformer/README.md

 - No natural representation of curved space
 - Fundamentally linear operations

-The Force-Directed Model (What I Conceptually Proposed)
+The Force-Directed Model (What I Conceptually Propose)

 - Would operate with vector forces rather than scalar similarities
 - Would calculate direction-dependent interactions